New reporting requirements

 Transit or tertiary packaging is used to group secondary packaging units to protect them while being transported or handled through the supply chain.

-It does not include road, rail, ship and air containers.
+It does not include road, rail, ship, or air containers.

-Tertiary packaging does not qualify for fees as part of the EPR scheme.
-But you must still report your usage and purchase sufficient PRNs to cover your recycling obligations.
+Tertiary packaging does not qualify for fees under the Extended Producer Responsibility (EPR) scheme.
+However, you must still report your usage and purchase sufficient PRNs to cover your recycling obligations.

 Other exclusions

-The new EPR scheme will likely carry over some other assumptions and definitions from the existing packaging waste regulations.
+The new Extended Producer Responsibility (EPR) scheme will likely carry over some other assumptions and definitions from the existing packaging waste regulations.

-Most significantly, it does not deem items used for long-term storage as packaging.
+Most significantly, it does not consider items used for long-term storage to be packaging.
 Examples include the outer boxes containing board games or puzzles, DVD cases or computer software boxes, and plastic containers used as tool boxes.

 Waste type